honeylizard/frontend-challenges/README.md

 - The list defaults to the example items to begin with and then checks for what is stored in localStorage going forward.
 Clear that data in order to "reset" the app

 ## Time Tracking Dashboard

+This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).

 ## The challenge